The best beans I’ve ever had were served to me by this man:

 I didn’t have time to put them on the smoker so I cooked them in a pot on the stove and they were amazing.
 Not as good as they could be if smoked, but still fantastic.
 The fact that five adults, one of which was not a bean eater until that weekend, asked for these beans the day after binging on them says a ton.

 If you have any questions or comments about my spin on Oklahoma Joe’s smoked beans, feel free to leave them below or send me an email.

-- 2 15 ounce cans of red kidney beans
+- 30 ounces of red kidney beans - juice drained off

 - 18-20 oz of BBQ sauce